bthtsang/DeepClassifierNoveltyDetection/README.md

 This is the official implementation accompanying the paper "Deep Neural Network Classifier for Variable Stars with Novelty Detection Capability" (arXiv:).
 Our motivation was to explore the application of deep neural networks for more than one single task beyond variable classification.

-The code for the recurrent neural network-based autoencoder was taken from the official implementation by B. Naul et al (2018) [View Code](https://github.com/bnaul/IrregularTimeSeriesAutoencoderPaper) \[[Read Paper]\](https://arxiv.org/abs/1711.10609).
+The code for the recurrent neural network-based autoencoder was taken from the official implementation by B. Naul et al (2018) \[[View Code](https://github.com/bnaul/IrregularTimeSeriesAutoencoderPaper), [Read Paper](https://arxiv.org/abs/1711.10609)\].
-There is no publicly available official implementation of the Deep Autoencoding Gaussian Mixture Model (DAGMM) by B. Zong et al. (2018) [Read Paper](https://openreview.net/pdf?id=BJJLHbb0-).
+There is no publicly available official implementation of the Deep Autoencoding Gaussian Mixture Model (DAGMM) by B. Zong et al. (2018) \[[Read Paper](https://openreview.net/pdf?id=BJJLHbb0-)\].
 Our estimation network and Gaussian Mixture Model (GMM) implementation have benefited tremendously from the unofficial implementations by [danieltan07](https://github.com/danieltan07/dagmm), [Newcomer520](https://github.com/Newcomer520/tf-dagmm), and in particular [tnakae](https://github.com/tnakae/DAGMM).

 ## Requirements
 We have trained the models with the following packages: